 - University of Virginia Architecture Podcasts: Through this resource, you can hear from top professors at U.Va. on a wide range of architecture-related issues.

 Economics and Business

-If you’re interested in educating yourself on how to start a business or how the global markets work, these OCW projects are a smart place to start.
+If you’re interested in educating yourself on how to start a business or prepare yourself for study at one of the best online business programs, these OCW projects are a smart place to start.

 - Economics Interactive Tutorials: Here, you’ll find a collection of Java tutorials that will teach you about the basic principles of economics.

 - Kaplan University School of Business: Head to this OCW project to take advantage of two courses on business: “Introduction to Business” and “Academic Strategies for the Business Professional.”

 - LSE Event Transcripts: Get transcripts from lectures and events at the London School of Economics from 1999 up until the present day.

 - Professional Education, Testing, and Certification Organization International: PEOI has hundreds of courses in the works, but currently only offers a handful in business and economics topics.

 - SBA Learning Center: The Small Business Association offers loads of resources for budding entrepreneurs on their site, including courses, videos, and texts on business.